Cube-OS/cubeOS/docs/faq-troubleshooting.rst

 How do I contact y'all?
 ~~~~~~~~~~~~~~~~~~~~~~~

-Our community Slack: `slack.kubos.co <https://slack.kubos.co>`__
+Our community Slack: `slack.cubeos-doc-website <https://slack.cubeos-doc-website>`__

 Our email: info@kubos.co

-How do I set up the Kubos SDK?
+How do I set up the CubeOS SDK?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 See :doc:`sdk-docs/sdk-installing`

-How do I check if I'm using the latest version of the Kubos Vagrant image?
+How do I check if I'm using the latest version of the CubeOS Vagrant image?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From your host machine, issue the ``vagrant box outdated`` command.

-How do I get the latest version of the Kubos Vagrant image?
+How do I get the latest version of the CubeOS Vagrant image?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From your host machine, issue the ``vagrant box update`` command.